 What are the Disadvantages of a Data Mart?

-A few disadvantages of Data Pipeline are listed below:
+A few disadvantages of the Data Mart are listed below:

 - In an independent Data Marts model, the business may not have ready to access data cross-data-mart reporting